 - Protein: 11g

-- High in Fiber: Helps with digestion and maintaining a healthy gut.
+- High in Fiber: Aids in digestion and promotes gut health.

-- Rich in Antioxidants: Contains avenanthramides which can help lower blood pressure.
+- Rich in Antioxidants: Contains avenanthramides that may help lower blood pressure.

-- Low Glycemic Index: Provides a slow release of energy, helping to maintain stable blood sugar levels.
+- Low Glycemic Index: Provides slow-release energy, keeping blood sugar stable.

-- Heart Health: Contains beta-glucan which can help lower cholesterol levels.
+- Heart Health: Contains beta-glucan, which helps reduce cholesterol levels.

-- Weight Management: Keeps you feeling full longer, aiding in weight control.
+- Weight Management: Keeps you feeling full for longer, aiding in weight control.

 - Calories: 684 kcal